LESSON No. 3

 1 - cavity; 2 - epithelial lining.

 Cyst- a cavity formation that has a wall and contents.
 Cysts are of epithelial origin and retention.
 The latter are formed due to blockage of the excretory ducts of small mucous or dune glands.
 Epithelial cysts have a connective tissue wall lined with epithelium.
 The contents of the cyst are serous, serous-purulent or bloody.
-Retention cysts are located on the lips, palate and buccal mucosa, filled with transparent contents, which become purulent when infected.
+Retention cysts are located on the lips, palate and buccal mucosa and are filled with transparent contents, which become purulent when infected.

 Department of Therapeutic Dentistry

-Steps to take.
+Steps to follow.

 Step failed.

-The step is complete.
+The step is completely completed.

 1.

-Put on protective equipment
+Wear protective equipment

 0